addaia/BLOB/README.md

 # Declaration of AI

   AI models (such as ChatGPT, CoPilot and Grammarly) have been used as assistance tools when coding models, understanding python packages and increasing readibility of code.
-It was also used to assist in improving grammar and readability when writting up the report.
+They were also used to assist in improving grammar and readability when writting up the report.